What happens during menopause?

 Hot drinks can trigger hot flashes and night sweats as can caffeine and alcohol.
 Avoiding alcohol and reducing your intake of caffeine after 3pm can help you have a better night sleep with less disruption from night sweats.
 Caffeine is found in chocolate as well as in tea and coffee and green tea so it is worth bearing that in mind for foods to avoid later in the daytime.

-After trying all of the natural solutions for at least 2-3 months, if you decide that you might benefit from additional supplements, always ask a professional for a good quality, highly reputable and well sourced supplement.
+If you decide that you might benefit from additional supplements, always ask a professional for a good quality, highly reputable and well sourced supplement.
 We are all unique and what works for one, often won’t have the same effect on you, therefore you may need to try a few different supplements over a number of months to find one that works for you.

 *Disclaimer: the information provided here is for information purposes only and not designed to treat or diagnose.
 I do not know your personal circumstances and therefore to get a personalised, bespoke health plan please get in touch to arrange your private consultation today.
 Contact me